mckinsey/vizro/vizro-ai/docs/pages/tutorials/quickstart.md

         df = px.data.gapminder()

         vizro_ai = VizroAI()
-        vizro_ai.plot(df, "describe the composition of gdp in continent and color by continent, and add a horizontal line for avg gdp")
+        vizro_ai.plot(df, "describe the composition of GDP in continent and color by continent, and add a horizontal line for avg GDP")
         ```
     === "Result"
         [![BarChart]][BarChart]

     [BarChart]: ../../assets/tutorials/chart/GDP_Composition_Bar.png

-The created chart is interactive, and you can hover over the data for additional information.
+The created chart is interactive: you can hover over the data for more information.

 ### 5. Get an explanation with your chart

-Passing `explain=True` to the `plot()` method provides additional insights in addition to the rendered chart.

-Let's create another example and read through the additional information.
+Passing `explain=True` to the `plot()` method provides insights to explain the rendered chart in detail.
+Let's create another example to illustrate the information returned:

 !!! example "Specify  `explain=True`"